NVIDIA/aistore/docs/overview.md

 ## Terminology

-* **Target** - storage node.
-In the docs and the code, instead of saying something like "storage node in an aistore cluster" we simply say "target."
+* **Target** - a storage node.
+To store user data, targets utilize **mountpaths** (see next).
+In the docs and the code, instead of saying something like "storage node in an aistore cluster" we simply say: "target."

-* **Proxy** - a **gateway** providing API access point.
-One of the proxies is elected, or designated, to be the _primary_ (or leader) of the cluster.
-There may be any number of ais proxies/gateways.
-The terms "proxy" and "gateway" are often used interchangeably.
+* **Proxy** - a **gateway** providing [API](#aistore-api) access point.
+Proxies are diskless - they do not have direct access to user data, and do not "see" user data in-flight.
+One of the proxies is elected, or designated, as the _primary_ (or leader) of the cluster.
+There may be any number of ais proxies/gateways (but only one _primary_ at any given time).

-> Each proxy/gateway implements RESTful APIs (both native and S3 compatible) and provides full access to user data stored in the cluster.
-Each proxy collaborates with other proxies in the cluster to perform majority-voted HA failover.
+> AIS proxy/gateway implements RESTful APIs, both [native](#aistore-api) and S3 compatible.
+Upon _primary_ failure, remaining proxies collaborate with each other to perform majority-voted HA failover.
+The terms "proxy" and "gateway" are used interchangeably.

-* [Backend Provider](providers.md) - an abstraction, and simultaneously an API-supported option, that allows to delineate between "remote" and "local" buckets with respect to a given AIS cluster.

-* [Unified Global Namespace](providers.md) - AIS clusters *attached* to each other, effectively, form a super-cluster providing unified global namespace whereby all buckets and all objects of all included clusters are uniformly accessible via any and all individual access points (of those clusters).
+> In AIS cluster, there is no correlation between the numbers of proxies and targets, although for symmetry we usually deploy one proxy for each target (storage) node.

 * [Mountpath](configuration.md) - a single disk **or** a volume (a RAID) formatted with a local filesystem of choice, **and** a local directory that AIS can fully own and utilize (to store user data and system metadata).
 Note that any given disk (or RAID) can have (at most) one mountpath - meaning **no disk sharing**.
 Secondly, mountpath directories cannot be nested.
 Further:
    - a mountpath can be temporarily disabled and (re)enabled;
    - a mountpath can also be detached and (re)attached, thus effectively supporting growth and "shrinkage" of local capacity;
    - it is safe to execute the 4 listed operations (enable, disable, attach, detach) at any point during runtime;
    - in a typical deployment, the total number of mountpaths would compute as a direct product of (number of storage targets) x (number of disks in each target).

+* [Backend Provider](providers.md) - an abstraction, and simultaneously an API-supported option, that allows to delineate between "remote" and "local" buckets with respect to a given AIS cluster.

+* [Unified Global Namespace](providers.md) - AIS clusters *attached* to each other, effectively, form a super-cluster providing unified global namespace whereby all buckets and all objects of all included clusters are uniformly accessible via any and all individual access points (of those clusters).

 * [Xaction](https://github.com/NVIDIA/aistore/blob/main/xact/README.md) - asynchronous batch operations that may take many seconds (minutes, hours, etc.) to execute - are called *eXtended actions* or simply *xactions*.
 CLI and [CLI documentation](/docs/cli) refers to such operations as **jobs** - the more familiar term that can be used interchangeably.
 Examples include erasure coding or n-way mirroring a dataset, resharding and reshuffling a dataset, archiving multiple objects, copying buckets, and many more.
 All [eXtended actions](https://github.com/NVIDIA/aistore/blob/main/xact/README.md) support generic [API](/api/xaction.go) and [CLI](/docs/cli/job.md#show-job-statistics) to show both common counters (byte and object numbers) as well as operation-specific extended statistics.